 Do you need a guru?
-Is the whole notion a fantasy or a precious help to spiritual seekers?
+Is the guru real or fanciful?
+Is the whole notion a delirium or a precious help to spiritual seekers?

 Given the many scandals involving gurus over the last few months, from many quarters, it might be good to have a place where people of all persuasions can contribute to some understanding of what the guru is, isn’t, must be and must never be.
 While no one can have a personally-designed guru, we ought to be able to figure out how to recognise the genuine from the shonky.
 But how?